Niza-Khunga/baby-academy/README.md

 # 🎓 Baby Academy Website

-A simple, responsive, and user-friendly website for **Baby Academy**, an elementary school based in Lusaka, Zambia.
+A simple, responsive, and user-friendly website for **Baby Academy**.

 ---